 Some years elapsed before the Subject himself acquired the habit of enjoying metaphors, and when he did, it was of course mainly the kind which form such an important part of lyric poetry.
 They would bear, not merely reading and enjoying.
 One could somehow dwell on them.
 It might be a diffuse, rich metaphor, like Shelley’s calling on the West Wind to “make me thy lyre even as the forest is” or it might be a highly condensed, startling, even paradoxical, brief metaphor like Milton’s description of the venal clergy as “Blind mouths that scarce themselves know how to hold a sheep hook.”
 He became rather fascinated with them.

 A third thing: a metaphor may be a material picture of a material content.
 A snail ‘carries its house on its back’ is an example of such a metaphor.
-But it can also be a material picture (after all, all visual imagery is made up of material components) it may be a material image of an immaterial content.
-When Shelley speaks of the West Wind making him its lyre, he is drawing a material picture of an immaterial relation between himself and the world of nature, a relation of inspiration, as it were.
+But it can also be an immaterial picture (after all, all visual imagery is made up of material components): it may be a material image of an immaterial content.
+When Shelley speaks of the West Wind making him its lyre, he is drawing a material picture of an immaterial relation, a mental or spiritual relation between himself and the world of nature, a relation of inspiration, as it were.
 This second kind of metaphor is by far the most important, and it is this kind of figurative language that, as our Subject was now beginning to discover, has played such an enormous part in the whole history of language, and also, as we shall see, in the history of theories about language, including theories about the origin of language.

 But there is one point about all this, that it is easy enough to say now, but which it took the Subject a long time to become fully aware of.
 This conclusion: that all words with an immaterial meaning, however simple or however refined and abstract (and of course there are thousands and thousands of them: ‘mind,’ ‘love,’ ‘hate,’ ‘ugliness,’ ‘obligation,’ ‘analyse,’ ‘progress,’ ‘motivation,’ ‘liberation,’ ‘departmentalisation,’ etc., etc.) this conclusion, that they all arose out of what were originally mere signs for visible objects and events, was based on certain unstated assumptions concerning the nature of primitive man.
 I mean the view that he had ascended from the condition of a mindless animal.
 It was a view that had already begun to gain currency in the 18th Century and had later been popularised and riveted on the whole cultural climate of the West by the Darwinian theory of evolution.
 If Darwin was right (and at the time the Subject was born in 1898 no one dreamed that he might not be right) if he was right, the first words uttered by primitive man must have been mere signs for the physical objects and events by which he was surrounded.
 And it would follow from this that immaterial meanings could only have been imported by using those simple signs later on as metaphors, as images of the second kind, images where the material picture expressed an immaterial content, a content of which man was somehow, in some mysterious way beginning to become aware.
 Max Müller in particular talked of a definite stage of evolution or perhaps of pre-history, during which this process was going on.
 He called it the ‘metaphorical period.’